 At this stage to tidy your dashboard you can simply delete the initial source tables which you utilised to create your blended data source.

-Step 2 – Edit blended data source
+Step 2 – Edit Blended Data Source

-Do not worry if at this stage the contents of your newly created chart are not you were expecting, a degree of editing will be required.
+Do not worry if at this stage the contents of your newly created chart are not what you were expecting, a degree of editing will be required.
 With the newly created chart selected, navigate to the right-hand data panel and click the pencil next to the name of your newly created blended data source.
 This will open the Blend Data configuration options.

 The first change we need to make is to provide a more logical name to your newly created data source: